 Employer’s Obligation to Provide Reasonable Accommodations

 There is no specific provision or requirement for employer to provide accommodations to employees.
-In certain sectors, collective bargaining agreements may establish rules on accommodation provisions or on the payment of allowances for the purposes of supporting reasonable accommodation, particularly in cases where the employee is temporarily displaced to provide his/her work.
+In certain sectors, collective bargaining agreements may establish rules on accommodation provisions or on the payment of allowances for the purposes of supporting reasonable accommodation, particularly in cases where the employee is temporarily displaced and prevented from performing his work.

 Discrimination and harassment are forbidden and employees who are the object of discrimination or harassment acts may claim indemnification and compensation for monetary and non-monetary damages caused.
-The liability of the employer to compensate damages arising from occupational disease caused by harassment is subject to further regulation yet to be approved.
+The liability of the employer to compensate damages arising from an occupational disease caused by harassment, is subject to further regulation, yet to be approved.